dsmedhansen/twitter-case/README.md

 The overall goal of this assignment will be to show differences in a selected group of battleground states and districts within those states

 - To do:
-  - Do basic visualization of data (see notebook intro)
+  - Do basic intro visualization of data (see notebook intro)
   - Map locations to country and districts in the US (Slavo)
   - Calculate sentiment with SentiStrenght (Martijn)
-  - Add country-variable to dataset
+  - Add country-variable to dataset (Daniel)
-  - Calculate sentiment per country (output: map)
-     - Show sentiment per state (output should be a map)
+  - Show sentiment (output: map)
+     - For the world
+     - For the US-states
-     - Show sentiment per district in battleground states (outout: map)
+     - For the districts in the US battleground states
-  - Get demographic info and add to dataframe:
+  - Get demographic info and add to dataframe (Anson):
     - Race (if possible)
     - Age
     - Educational level
+    - Income-level
+  - From the US-elections get: (Daniel)
+    - Battleground states
+    - Electoral outcome per state
-  -
+    - Electoral outcome per district

 For the ones new to Github (like me) this short video was pretty helpful in explaining how it works: https://www.youtube.com/watch?v=0fKg7e37bQE